Apple’s Solid Results Hint At Big iPhone Release This Fall

 But the real action Tuesday was in Apple’s forecasts for next quarter, which provide some clue to the timing of the company’s much-awaited new phones, expected this fall.

-The company is projecting revenue of between $49 billion and $52 billion for the September-ending quarter, and gross margins of between 37.5 percent and 38 percent.
+The company is projecting revenue of between $49 billion and $52 billion for the September-ending quarter, and gross margins of between 37.5% and 38%.
 This suggests that Apple expects to sell lots of the new phones in September, the last month of the quarter.
 “We have a very exciting fall ahead!”
 Cook said.

 Apple will very likely announce three new phones in its September event, including the iPhone 7s and 7s Plus, and a new high-end phone that may be called the iPhone 8.